1) Innate immunity

 B) the heavy-chain constant regions only

-C) variable regions of a heavy chain and light chain combined
+C) variable regions of a heavy chain and light chain

 D) the light-chain constant regions only